 So far, we’ve talked about what the value of your case is in terms of what a jury would do.
 If you’re reading this article, it won’t surprise me if you’re nowhere near a trial date in your case.
 Indeed, you may have not filed suit, or you may not have even talked to an attorney yet.
 Perhaps the insurance company has made you an offer shortly after your accident, and even before you’ve recovered.

 However, if you’re looking to settle your claim short of going to trial, you must also factor that into the value of your claim.
 Indeed, there’s a premium on getting money sooner, without the cost and risk of trial.
 To get to trial, litigation costs will take a portion of what you’d ultimately get.
-And, to be clear, there’s never a guarantee you will win at trial, so there’s value in getting money with certainty.
+To be clear, there’s never a guarantee you will win at trial.
+So, there’s value in getting money with certainty.

 It’s not so simple, is it?

-Believe me, I wish there was a simple algorithm that we could plug your case into and a fair value would automatically appear.
+Believe us, we wish that there was a simple algorithm that we could plug your case into, and a fair value would automatically appear.
 However, it’s not that easy.
 Every case is different, every person is different, and every jury is different.

 Still have questions?

 Make sure to check out our Personal Injury & Criminal Defense Practice Pages where we’ve answered many other questions you likely have.
-James Abrenio is a Fairfax-Based Personal Injury & Criminal Defense attorney who practices throughout Northern Virginia.
-You can learn more about James Abrenio, some of our Prior Results, and Read Our Reviews.
+Abrenio Law is a Fairfax Personal Injury & Criminal Defense attorney that practices throughout Northern Virginia.
+You can learn more About Us, some of our Prior Results, and Read Our Reviews.
 Make sure to contact us at Ph.
 703-570-4180 for your Free Consultation.